Agent Skill Instructions

 Flag red flags

-Highlight liquidations, high debt-to-asset ratios, low scores, or missing identity attestations.
+Highlight liquidations, high debt-to-asset ratios, low scores, missing identity attestations, or high sybil scores.